shivamujawame/AIW-Infra-Migration/Labfiles/README.md

 Managing your on-premises data centers can present time-bound challenges such as expiring contracts, aging hardware, and end-of-support software.
 You may also be under pressure to address cash flow challenges, add capacity, and prevent security attacks while ensuring business continuity.

-To understand if Azure really makes financial sense, we will start start by creating a directional business case with Azure Migrate.
+To understand if Azure really makes financial sense, we will start by creating a directional business case with Azure Migrate.
 This helps you understand what the best migration strategy is for your business and how to gradually move from a capital expenditure model to an operating expenditure model where you only pay for what you use.

 **Business case analysis** is a comprehensive, easy-to-use tool that enables customers and partners to create directional business proposals to understand how azure can bring the most value to their business.